florianmarkusse/html-parser/README.md

 ### Traversal
 After querying, maybe you want to traverse the `flo_html_Dom` to find the first child or the parent of the queries node.
 Here are some functions to do exactly that!

-- `getFirstChild`: Retrieves the ID of the first child node of a given node.
+- `flo_html_getFirstChild`: Retrieves the ID of the first child node of a given node.
 Returns `0` if there are no child nodes.

-- `getFirstChildNode`: Returns a pointer to the `ParentChild` structure.
+- `flo_html_getFirstChildNode`: Returns a pointer to the `flo_html_ParentChild` structure.
 Returns `NULL` if there are no child nodes.

-- `getNext`: Retrieves the ID of the next sibling node of a given node.
+- `flo_html_getNext`: Retrieves the ID of the next sibling node of a given node.
 Returns `0` if there are no more sibling nodes.

-- `getNextNode`: Returns a pointer to the `NextNode` structure.
+- `flo_html_getNextNode`: Returns a pointer to the `flo_html_NextNode` structure.
 Returns `NULL` if there are no more sibling nodes.

-- `getPrevious`: Retrieves the ID of the previous sibling node of a given node.
+- `flo_html_getPrevious`: Retrieves the ID of the previous sibling node of a given node.
 Returns `0` if there are no previous sibling nodes.

-- `getPreviousNode`: Returns a pointer to the `NextNode` structure.
+- `flo_html_getPreviousNode`: Returns a pointer to the `flo_html_NextNode` structure.
 Returns `NULL` if there are no previous sibling nodes.

-- `getParent`: Retrieves the ID of the parent node of a given node.
+- `flo_html_getParent`: Retrieves the ID of the parent node of a given node.
 Returns `0` if there is no parent node.

-- `getParentNode`: Returns a pointer to the `ParentChild` structure.
+- `flo_html_getParentNode`: Returns a pointer to the `flo_html_ParentChild` structure.
 Returns `NULL` if there is no parent node.

 - `flo_html_traverseDom`: Traverses the DOM structure from the specified node and returns the ID of the next node.
 Returns `0` if there are no more nodes to traverse.

-- `traverseNode`: Traverses the DOM structure of a specific to node with the given ID to traverse and returns the ID of the next node inside that specific node.
+- `flo_html_traverseNode`: Traverses the DOM structure of a specific to node with the given ID to traverse and returns the ID of the next node inside that specific node.
 Returns `0` if there are no more nodes in the specific node.

-- `getLastNext`: Retrieves the ID of the last next sibling node starting from a given node.
+- `flo_html_getLastNext`: Retrieves the ID of the last next sibling node starting from a given node.
 Returns `0` if there are no more sibling nodes.

-- `getLastNextNode`: Returns a pointer to the `NextNode` structure representing the last next sibling node starting from a given node.
+- `flo_html_getLastNextNode`: Returns a pointer to the `flo_html_NextNode` structure representing the last next sibling node starting from a given node.
 Returns `NULL` if there are no more sibling nodes.

 ### Modifying

 Now that we have some `flo_html_node_id`s after querying and traversing the `flo_html_Dom`, we can modify the `flo_html_Dom` to our heart's content.
 Again, these functions are split up into two levels: "dom-based" and "node-based".
 All operations modify the `flo_html_Dom` in place.

-#### flo_html_Dom
+#### Dom

 Below, all the **append** functions provided.
 They append a new child to the provided parent node.
 This library also provides the same functionality to **prepend** and **replaceWith**.
 Prepending a node adds a new child as the first child node of the provided parent node.
 Lastly, Replacing a node completely, thus also all its children, does exactly that.

-- `flo_html_flo_html_appendDocumentNodeWithQuery`: Append a `DocumentNode` to the DOM using a CSS query.
-This function appends a `DocumentNode` specified by `docNode` to the DOM using the provided CSS query `cssQuery`.
+- `flo_html_appendDocumentNodeWithQuery`: Append a `flo_html_DocumentNode` to the DOM using a CSS query.
+This function appends a `flo_html_DocumentNode` specified by `docNode` to the DOM using the provided CSS query `cssQuery`.

-- `flo_html_flo_html_appendTextNodeWithQuery`: Append a text node to the DOM using a CSS query.
+- `flo_html_appendTextNodeWithQuery`: Append a text node to the DOM using a CSS query.
 This function appends a text node with the specified `text` to the DOM using the provided CSS query `cssQuery`.

-- `flo_html_flo_html_appendHTMLFromStringWithQuery`: Append HTML content from a string to the DOM using a CSS query.
+- `flo_html_appendHTMLFromStringWithQuery`: Append HTML content from a string to the DOM using a CSS query.
 This function appends HTML content specified by `htmlString` to the DOM using the provided CSS query `cssQuery`.

 - `flo_html_appendHTMLFromFileWithQuery`: Append HTML content from a file to the DOM using a CSS query.
 This function appends HTML content from the specified `fileLocation` to the DOM using the provided CSS query `cssQuery`.

-- `flo_html_appendDocumentNode`: Append a `DocumentNode` to the DOM.
-This function appends a `DocumentNode` specified by `docNode` to the DOM.
+- `flo_html_appendDocumentNode`: Append a `flo_html_DocumentNode` to the DOM.
+This function appends a `flo_html_DocumentNode` specified by `docNode` to the DOM.

 - `flo_html_appendTextNode`: Append a text node to the DOM.
 This function appends a text node with the specified `text` to the DOM.